deepamino/proteinsClassification/README.md

 - **SageMaker Predictor:** Deployed to serve inference requests once the model has been trained and validated, allowing predictions based on amino acid sequences provided by the users.

 #### **Amazon DynamoDB**
 - **Purpose:** Database for protein sequences.
 Each protein amino acid sequence obtained from the **ncbi API** has been also saved into a DynamoDB Table, **Protein-sequences**, which stores the name-sequence pairs.
-This doesn't exactly lead to redundancy, despite the fact that the same sequences, including some other relevant metadata, have been loaded to the Amazon S3 already.
+This doesn't exactly lead to redundancy, even though the same sequences, including some other relevant metadata, have already been loaded to the Amazon S3.
 Indeed

 - A highly scalable NoSQL database used to store metadata or results from previous predictions, facilitating quick lookups and responses to users’ queries.